Mount Whiteface

 The summit of Mt.
 Whiteface is in a wooded area along the Rollins Trail, approximately .3 mi north of the top of the massive granite cliff for which the mountain is named.
 Many hikers reach the open area at the top of the cliff and do not realize the true summit is farther to the north.

 The summit is popular among winter climbers, favoring the Blueberry Ledge trail for ascent.

 History

 In the 1850s, the first official trail to the summit is built, the McCrillis trail.

-In 1871, the US Coast Survey erected a signal station on the summit.
+In 1871, the United States Coast Survey erected a signal station on the summit.

 In 1875, the poet Lucy Larcom visited the summit, and wrote a sonnet about it.

 In 1895, Thomas S. Wiggin cuts the Wiggin trail to the summit, branching from Dicey's Mill Trail.

 In 1899, Gordon H. Taylor blazes the Blueberry Ledge Trail, useful for snowshoeing.

 In 1914, The Bowl is added to the WMNF.

 In 1931, The bowl is designated as a Research Natural Area.

 In 1984, Congress creates the Sandwich Range Wilderness, including Mount Whiteface.

 In 2002, Camp Shehadi and Camp Heermance are removed due to deterioration.